Menu

 Legal Permanent Residents (“LPR”s) in the U.S. can apply for U.S. citizenship provided certain conditions are met.
 There are issues to take into consideration prior to applying for citizenship, including time spent outside of the U.S., any criminal history while a Legal Permanent Resident, and whether your home country allows for dual citizenship.
 There is an English and a Civics Test, which most applicants must pass, with several exceptions and a waiver available.
 Some legal permanent residents are allowed to file for U.S. citizenship, although they are overseas.
 There are also special provisions for members of the U.S. Armed Forces.

-Caroline Ostrom, Minneapolis business immigration attorney, assists Legal Permanent Residents in the Twin Cities and nationwide to petition for U.S. citizenship.
+Caroline Ostrom, Minneapolis immigration attorney, assists Legal Permanent Residents in the Twin Cities and nationwide to petition for U.S. citizenship.
 We encourage you to contact us if you need legal advice about eligibility for Naturalization, or the application process.

 To apply for U.S. Citizenship, a process called Naturalization, you must generally meet the following requirements: